jeantigreros/dotfiles/README.md

 ## INFORMATION

-All were setup on ArcoLinux, i use wayland, idk how it work in other desktop/distro environment.
+All were setup on ArcoLinux, i use wayland, idk how it work in other desktop/distro environment, none of the Wallpapers are mine, i just grabbed them form discord/internet

 ### [Wallpapers](https://github.com/jeantigreros/dotfiles/tree/50bd571c740f591466165548e66222e18b5147dd/wallpapers)